creativeprojects/resticprofile/docs/content/schedules/configuration/index.md

 The `schedule` can be a string or an array of string (to allow for multiple schedules)

+### schedule-ignore-on-battery

+If set to `true` the schedule won't start if the system is running on battery (even if the charge is still at 100%)

+### schedule-ignore-on-battery-less-than

+If set to a number, the schedule won't start if the system is running on battery and the charge (in %) is less or equal than the number specified.

+## Example

 Here's an example of a scheduling configuration:

 {{< tabs groupid="config-with-json" >}}